Bedfont: Bypassing of the local roads

-Other leisure and bars

-Leisure clubs and private bars exist in Bedfont, one being the Bedfont Lane Community Association.
+Politics

+Bedfont is part of the Feltham and Heston constituency for elections to the House of Commons of the United Kingdom.

+Bedfont is part of the Bedfont ward for elections to Hounslow London Borough Council.

 Sport

 Captain Matthew Webb, who was the first man to swim the English Channel (25 August 1875), lived in The Limes, New Road, Bedfont from 1880 until 1883 when he died attempting to swim the rapids below the Niagara Falls.

 Bedfont has three Non-League football teams :